ellysh/video-game-bots/InGameBots/example.md

 ### Parameter Searching

 Goal of our analysis is to find a player character's life value into the game memory.
 First and the most obvious way to achieve our goal is usage the Cheat Engine memory scanner.
 You can launch the Cheat Engine and try to search the life value in the default mode of the scanner.
 This approach did not work for me.
 There are a long list of the resulting values.
-If you will continue searching by selecting "Next Scan" option with updated life value, the resulting list becames empty.
+If you will continue searching by selecting "Next Scan" option with updated life value, the resulting list becomes empty.

 One of the problem of our difficulty is a size and complexity of the Diablo 2 game itself.
 The game model is very complex, and it consist of many objects.
 Now we do not know, how state and parameters of these objects are stored end encoded inside the game memory.
 Therefore we can start our research from developing a method that is able to allow us find a specific object in the memory.
 Let us look at the window with player character's attributes again.
 There are several parameters that are guaranteed to be unique for the player character object.
 We will name this kind of unique parameters an "artifacts" for the sake of brevity.
 What are artifacts for the player character object?
 This is a list of these:

 1. Character name.
 It is extremely unlikely that other game object will have the same name as player character.
 Otherwise you can rename your character to guarantee its unique name.
 2. Experience value.
 This is a very long positive integer number.
 It is able to appear in the other objects rarely.
-But you can change this value easly by killing several monsters, and then make next memory scan with a new value.
+But you can change this value easily by killing several monsters, and then make next memory scan with a new value.
 3. Stamina value.
 This is a long positive number.
-You can change it easly too by running outside the city.
+You can change it easily too by running outside the city.

 I suggest to select an experience value for searching.
 If this value equals to zero in your case, you can kill several monsters.
 The value will grow rapidly.
 There are the search results for my case: